List of Superman & Lois characters: Sarah Cortez

-Sarah Cortez (portrayed by Inde Navarrette; seasons 1-present) is Kyle and Lana's oldest daughter.
+Sarah Cortez (née Cushing) (portrayed by Inde Navarrette) is Kyle and Lana's oldest daughter.

 In season two, Sarah returned from camp and starts acting awkward around Jordan.
 She later revealed to him that she kissed a fellow camper named Aubrey for some unknown reason.
 At the advice of her mother, Sarah and Jordan work out this issue.
 There was even a mentioning that Sarah had an earlier suicide attempt at some point in her life.
 During her quinceañera, Sarah and Jordan overheard the discussion between Kyle and Sarah which Lana plans to settle at a later point.
-Sarah later invites Aubrey to the local diner to talk about the issues with her family right now.
+Sarah later invites Aubrey to the diner Victoria May's to talk about the issues with her family right now.
 Aubrey advises Sarah to talk with her father.
-When her mom wins the election, Sarah was saddened that Jordan wasn't present when the victory was announced and breaks up with him.
+When her mom wins the election, Sarah was saddened that Jordan was not present when the victory was announced and breaks up with him.
 Jordan tries to find ways to explain himself to Sarah.
 At the time when Ally Allston started to merge Earth-Prime and Bizarro World, Sarah witnessed Jordan using his powers on Lana-Rho and later confronted her mom about this.
 Their argument was interrupted when Sophie informed them that their father disappeared.
 After Ally was defeated, Sarah learns the truth about Jordan's abilities and that his father Clark Kent is Superman.

-In season three, Sarah sports a new hairstyle and agrees with Jordan that they should stay separated.
+In season three, Sarah sports a shoulder-length hairstyle and agrees with Jordan that they should stay separated.
+After Lana scolds her for sneaking off the Metropolis, they end up in an argument where Lana regrettably slapped Sarah.
+After hearing about what happened, Kyle arranged a sit-down at Victoria May's to settle this matter.
+Sarah is among those who see Clark deal with Emmit Pergande.
+Sarah reconnects with her childhood friend George Dean Jr. and later bonds with him at a drinking party where she brushes Jordan aside when he tries to join in on their conversation.
+This leads to the two having a falling out after an argument.
+The police later raid the party and while fleeing the scene with George Jr., Sarah almost hits a deer and ends up in a car crash where she almost dies, but she and Jr. are saved by Jordan in the nick of time.
+Sarah later gets charged with a D.U.I and gets grounded by her parents.
+Sarah later apologizes to Jordan about their argument, but Jordan refuses to accept her apology after he points out how she is only doing so out of guilt because he rescued her.
+This leads to Sarah spiraling down into a deep depression after she realizes all of her mistakes, which her parents try to help her out of.
+Sarah eventually ends up getting a job as a waitress at Victoria May's to gain a sense of responsibility as her first step of recovery from her depression and downward spiral.